ookamiiixd/baileys-store/README.md

 }
 ```

 - For MongoDB, you need to follow [this convention](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference?query=getdmff&page=1#mongodb-10) and update the `pkId` field.
-Then remove the native database type attribute `@db.Text` for the `data` field in the `Session` model like in the CockroachDB guide
+Then follow the previous CockroachDB guide
 - SQLite and SQL Server database are not supported since they didn't support Prisma's `JSON` scalar type

 ## Installation